Former Program Manager, Social Media and eCare, AT&T

-Chris Norton has had a broad and varied career at AT&T, including supporting the supply chain, sales, and customer care for Business Mobility as well as the company’s Social Media and Digital Care environment.
-Since January 2012, however, he has been the lead for Military, Veteran, and Military Family Talent Attraction.
+Chris Norton had a broad and varied career at AT&T, including supporting the supply chain, sales, and customer care for Business Mobility as well as the company’s Social Media and Digital Care environment.
+In January 2012, he became the lead for Military, Veteran, and Military Family Talent Attraction.

-In his current role, he is responsible for attracting human capital from the military community and setting the conditions for them to be successful applicants and join the AT&T team.
+In his final AT&T role, he was responsible for attracting human capital from the military community and setting the conditions for them to be successful applicants and join the AT&T team.

 On the Web 2.0 front, many companies, AT&T included, launched B2C campaigns fairly early in the social media era.
 But when it comes to social media efforts aimed at the enterprise, the rollout rates pale in comparison to the number of B2C efforts.
 “There’s no one from the standpoint of enterprise care to say, ‘That’s the road ahead,’” explains Norton,

 In his spare time, Norton, who lives in New Jersey with his wife and young daughter, helps out with his wife’s jewelry business.
 “I have a garage full of rocks,” he says.
-In addition to his roles at AT&T and in the U.S. Army Reserve, Norton is a lapidary—an artisan who cuts and polishes gemstones for setting in his wife’s pieces.
+Norton is a lapidary—an artisan who cuts and polishes gemstones for setting in his wife’s pieces.